xopxe/Toribio/README.md

 Using Toribio consists of writing Toribio tasks.
 These tasks are started automatically.
 When writing these tasks, the programmer have easy access to available devices and to an asynchronous socket and file server.
-The tasks use Lumen as a cooperative scheduler, and thus can be sinchronized exchanging signals.
+The tasks use Lumen as a cooperative scheduler, and thus can be synchronized exchanging signals.
 Signals also serve to exchange information between tasks.
 In any case, Lumen is a shared memory environment and all tasks live in the same VM, so tasks can declare global variables, etc.